roman-right/beanie_1_0_release_demo/article.md

 products = await Product.find(Text("Chocolate")).to_list()
 ```

-Or, for the fine-tuning, native PyMongo syntax can be used there:
+The whole list of the find operators can be found [here](https://roman-right.github.io/beanie/api/operators/find/)

+You can use native PyMongo syntax for fine-tuning here too:

  ```python
 products = await Product.find({"price": {"gte": 2}}).to_list()